 He said, “Yes I took pictures of four or five customers with my comments for friends to see.
 It was all just a joke.”

-And added, “I apologise if anyone has been upset.
+And added, “I apologize if anyone has been upset.
 I value all my customers and I want them to be happy.”